 - Pole pruner or saw for branches over 1 1/2″

 - side branches from the main trunk up to 4′

 - Awkwardly growing branches

 - Trin the top, they do not need to be chopped

 - Make angled cuts just above a bud

 “Wrong Plant Wrong Place”.
 Plants that looked perfect in the garden center, then planted in a spot they are too big for, is the most common reason.

 Popular Varieties Not To Put In Front Of A Window

-You will see these popular varieties, but they will get 25-30′: Natchez (white), Miami, Sioux, Dynamite Muskogee (light lavender), Watermelon Red.
+You will see these popular varieties, but they will reach heights of 25-30′: Natchez (white), Miami, Sioux, Dynamite Muskogee (light lavender), and Watermelon Red.

 Compact Varieties: Acona, Centennial, Hopi, Prairie, Lace.
 Victor, Zuni (purple semi dwarf).
 They are about 5’tall and 4′ wide.
 Check the individual varieties.
 These are from the Monrovia webpage and are from its petite line.